County Highlights

 Due to the continuously changing nature of public interactions throughout the year, our projects fell into two distinct groups: In-person/Hands-on and Online Educational.
 In-person projects were generally on-site and outdoors at gardens, farms, or fields indoor projects.
 Educational trainings were generally virtual or asynchronous.
 The Home Garden Answer Team once again met virtually all year.
 The Plant Sale Map resource team was completely virtual as well.
 The Onion Project team met virtually for planning and in person for distribution.

 Master Gardener Volunteers focused in the spring on individual projects including a seed sorting project, onion plant sorting and distribution, and writing articles for the Maine Home Garden News.
 Summer projects generally had a slow start due to weather issues.
 During the growing season, in-person volunteering was in the field with a focus on Harvest for Hunger food security work and other food projects in the community.
 In the fall, most volunteering was focused on maintenance of growing sites and preparation for the next year.
-Over 2,500 hours of volunteer work were done by Master Gardener Volunteers in 2022.
-Although MGVs volunteered over 3,000 hours in 2021, that included the 40 hours of volunteering for trainees from both 2019 and 2021, a total of over 900 hours.
-Comparing certified MGVs from 2021 to 2022 saw an increase of 500 hours or 25%.
+Over 2300 hours of volunteer work were done by Master Gardener Volunteers in 2023.

 Food Security

-2022 was once again a very busy year in the area of Food Security.
+2023 was once again a very busy year in the area of Food Security.
 The Androscoggin Gleaners and the Merrymeeting Gleaners have volunteers in addition to Master Gardener Volunteers so both programs continued to operate throughout the year in collaboration with a network of food-focused organizations.
-Merrymeeting Gleaners also gleaned year-round once again.
-This program is housed within the larger Midcoast Hunger Prevention Program (MCHPP) with a full-time coordinator who is an employee of MCHPP.
-Through a Sewall Foundation grant the Androscoggin Gleaners hired a part-time Gleaning Coordinator in September and will continue glean up through the holiday season.
+Merrymeeting Gleaners (52,625 lbs) gleaned year-round once again.
+This program is housed within the larger Midcoast Hunger Prevention Program (MCHPP) with a full-time coordinator who is an employee of MCHPP (Dave Baecher).
+Through a Sewall Foundation grant the Androscoggin Gleaners (15,303 lbs)hired a part-time Gleaning Coordinator in September 2022 (Erik Wilson).
+In addition various MGVs grew food in their home gardens and donated it (1500 lbs) The total for the season was just over 66,400 lbs.
+In addition the Androscoggin Gleaners also distributed 41 boxes of fresh produce in November in time for the holiday season.

 Both gleaning groups participated in other food security programs not reflected in the poundage total and servicing over 65 food-providing sites.
-These programs included the distribution of onion plants, seeds, and seedlings through local pantries in the spring as well as the distribution of garlic in the fall for planting.
+These programs included the distribution of onion plants, seeds, and seedlings through local pantries in the spring.
 These hyper-local programs match available plants/seeds to community sites that are growing food as well as provide expertise if needed.

 Community Gardens